schillerm/Drupal-lando-dev-site-creator/README.md

 I would also like to auto list the drupal versions (including dev and minor versions), rather than have it hard coded.

 To use .. download/clone the D.sh file, set the permissions so it can execute (chmod).
 Move the file to a location where you want your new site to be and run it (bash D.sh).
+You may have to click y when prompted (cweagans/composer-patches related prompt for example).
 After the script has run change directory (cd) to the new site folder.

 Useful links: